issamelferkh/Matcha/README.md

 - The resulting list must be filterable by age, location, “fame rating” and common tags.

 ### Profile of other users -> NOK
-- the user must be able to consult the profile of other users.
+- [x] the user must be able to consult the profile of other users.
-- Profiles must contain all the information available about them, except for the email address and the password.
+@- Profiles must contain all the information available about them, except for the email address and the password.
+=> affiche profile detail

 - When a user consults a profile, it must appear in his visit history.
 - The user must also be able to:
 > - If he has at least one picture he can “like” and "dislake" another user.